bavc/bavc-resources/index.md

 nav_order: 1
 ---

-# Welcome to BAVC Resources
+# Welcome to Elise's Resources
-This is a landing page for all of BAVC Preservation's public workflow and resource documents
+This is a landing page for all of Elise's public workflow and resource documents